Smart Meter Mass. Testimony

 • corporate address

 CASH – First, cash cannot be accepted above $50 from any one person in a single calendar year. $50 and below can be collected in person.
-The required information above must be included.
+Include required information listed above.

 CHECKS – If you would like to write a check instead of using the online program to support a ballot committee, then the following information is for you: